 What to know about unflavored gelatin

 Most unflavored gelatin comes in pre-measured, individual envelopes for convenient use.
-Typically, each envelope is equal to 1 tablespoon of plain gelatin and will gel 2 cups of liquid.
+Typically, each envelope is equal to 2 1/2 teaspoons — which is just under 1 tablespoon — of plain gelatin, and will gel 2 cups of liquid.

 Gelatin needs to “bloom” in order to make jello shots.
 To bloom gelatin, you sprinkle it over liquid, which helps to soften and dissolve it into the liquid.
 It only takes a few minutes, and it’s a vital step in making jello shots.